 LOST WAGES AUTO INSURANCE – CAR ACCIDENT ATTORNEYS MN

-The law in Minnesota provides that if you miss work because you were injured in a car accident, your No-Fault insurance must pay you 85% of your lost income up to a maximum of $500 per week – regardless of who was at fault in causing the crash.
+The law in Minnesota provides that if you miss work because you were injured in a car accident, your No-Fault auto insurance must pay you 85% of your lost income up to a maximum of $500 per week – regardless of who was at fault in causing the crash.
 The law defines income as salary, wages, tips, commissions, professional fees, and other earnings from work or tangible things of economic value produced through work in individually owned businesses, farms, ranches or other work.
-If you are out of work for an extended time, the payments will continue to the limit of your coverage, usually $20,000.
+If you can’t for an extended time because of the car crash, the payments will continue until you reach the limit of your coverage, usually $20,000.

 Our car accident lawyers in MN have represented many people where that $500 per week lost income reimbursement was the difference between our client paying rent or being evicted.
 However, while we appreciate the benefit of lost earnings replacement, our car crash attorneys also recognize that $500 per week often does not come close to fully compensating many people after they are injured in an accident, and often still leaves them and their families in a very difficult financial situation.
 Getting complete compensation for our clients is the primary focus of our top Minnesota auto accident injury lawyers.

-If the vehicle crash was the other driver’s fault, you insurance pays for your lost wages up to 85% (your rates won’t go up because of this), and you are entitled to get the remaining wage loss (unpaid 15%) from the other driver’s insurance.
-When you call to speak with a MN car accident lawyer at our office, that is one of the issues we will discuss with you.
-Our attorney will also explain how your medical bills get paid, compensation for pain and suffering, and more.
+If the vehicle crash was the other driver’s fault, your insurance pays for your lost wages up to 85% (your rates won’t go up because of this), and you are entitled to get the remaining wage loss (unpaid 15%) from the other driver’s insurance.
+When you call to speak with a top MN car accident lawyer at our office, that is one of the issues we will discuss with you.
+Our attorney will also explain how your medical bills get paid from the auto accident, compensation for pain and suffering, and more.

 CAR ACCIDENT INSURANCE LEGAL QUESTIONS

 Insurance issues after a car accident injury can be complicated, but you can call and speak with a lawyer at our office for a free consultation.
-Pam Rochlin and David Rochlin are auto accident attorneys with more than 25 years’ experience handling hundreds of auto and motorcycle cases.
-Our car crash lawyers work hard to get you and your family fair and full compensation after you have been injured in a auto accident.
+Pam Rochlin and David Rochlin are top auto accident attorneys with more than 25 years’ experience handling hundreds of auto and motorcycle cases.
+Our car crash lawyers work hard to get you and your family fair and full compensation after you have been injured in a auto accident, including reimbursement of wages for time missed from work.
 We have offices in Edina, Woodbury MN, Minneapolis, and St. Louis Park where you can meet with one of our car accident lawyers to discuss your case.
 An attorney will also meet with you and your family at your home in St. Paul, Roseville MN, Forest Lake, White Bear Lake, Anoka MN, Brooklyn Park, Brooklyn Center, Maple Grove, Plymouth MN, Eden Prairie, Apple Valley MN, Burnsville, Albert Lea, and throughout Minnesota.
 Our MN car accident injury attorneys will provide you with a free initial consultation to explain your rights to you, including wage loss, and we never charge anything unless you are compensated for your injuries.